 Honestly, not really.
 When you know how to work with the internet, it’s pretty incredible what you can find out about people by doing pretty basic searches.
 In this case, all the information I really needed was found on Amanda’s Facebook account.
-If it had been private, which it wasn’t, I would just create a fake account to make her add me – this almost always works.
+If it had been private, which it wasn’t, I would just create a fake account to make her add me—this almost always works.
 I was able to find out everything I needed to start a pretty strong profile on her.
 I also found out her address because she was publicly listed.

 What would you do with an address?

-Pretty creepy.
-So how did you "attack" Amanda?
+OK, so how did you attack Amanda?

 After profiling her for about a month, I was able to have a pretty specific outline in terms of how to approach her.
 I showed up at the company on a day I knew they were doing interviews.
-Amanda is a single mum, so my character was a single dad who was a half-hour late for an interview.
+Amanda is a single mom, so my character was a single dad who was a half-hour late for an interview.
 I showed up frazzled at her desk, and pretended I couldn’t find my resume.
 I started a conversation with her about how I’d had to drop off my kids with the sitter and now I was late.
 “I really need this job,” I explained while looking for my resume.
 There was a lot of manipulation used here obviously.
 I didn’t want to be too pathetic, but I was searching for sympathy and empathy in this scenario, I was trying to provide her the power to help me.
 I‘m late, I couldn’t get my suit on right, “I cannot get a break.”

 And she fell for it?

 Yes.
-I waited until I had her so locked in that she hardly realised I was putting a USB key on her desk and that she was printing my resume.
+I waited until I had her so locked in that she hardly realized I was putting a USB key on her desk and that she was printing my resume.
 I had to keep her engaged in a conversation about how my awful luck keeps getting me into trouble while she printed it off.
 The USB has a resume.pdf file, but embedded into that file is what is called a “reverse shell.”
 The file is infected; it has a reverse TCP exploit.

 What does that mean?